dh00mk3tu/blog/Blogs/anomalous.md

 But it is always recommended to update your software to the most recent version.
 The developers most of the times are aware of what they're doing.

-So we ran the checks on his computer if it was Windows' outdated version causing the problems.
+So we ran the checks on his computer if it was Windows' outdated version or any other software package that might be the culprit.

+To my surprise though, his Windows was already on the latest version and no other software was installed in the past month.
+Moreover, his drivers were up to date as well.